railsuser2014/openobject-doc-book-en/3/3_7/invoicing.rst

 	* location of the product in your warehouses.

-You can enter several invoice lines and modify the values that are automatically completed by Open ERP.
+You can enter several invoice lines and modify the values that are automatically completed by OpenERP.

-Once the invoice lines have been entered, you can click :guilabel:`Compute Taxes` on the invoice to get the following information:
+Once the invoice lines have been entered, you can click `Compute Taxes` on the invoice to get the following information:

 * details of tax calculated,